Coo15/System-Information-Collector/README.md

 # System Information Collector
 A project for Project 1 course of SoICT - HUST
-### 1. Topic:
-Programming and building a program to collect System Information

-### 2. Description:
+### 1. Description:
-- Collect information about RAM, CPU, Process, Network traffic, etc.
-- Works on both Windows and Linux
+The System Information Collector is a versatile application designed to monitor and display critical system and hardware information on both Windows and Linux platforms.
+This application provides users with real-time insights into system performance metrics, including CPU, RAM, and disk usage, as well as network traffic details.
+It also offers a comprehensive view of running processes, services, and startup applications/tasks, along with detailed hardware information.

-### 3. Features
+### 2. Features
 - View performance of hardware component: CPU, RAM, Disk, Network, etc.
 - View and manage (terminate) running processes.
 - Locate startup apps/processes/task in host system.

-### 4. Demo
+### 3. Demo
 #### View CPU performance
 ![CPU](https://github.com/Coo15/System-Information-Collector/assets/139579187/a8a5c8a4-0ac1-422f-99a0-ae4e3a7366f5)